h2nguyen/EDIParse/docs/architecture.md

 ### 2.2 Organizational Constraints

-- The application must comply with the EDIFACT MSCONS 2.4c standard
+- The application must comply with the EDIFACT MSCONS 2.4c and APERAK UN D.07B S3 2.1i standards
 - The API must be RESTful

 ## 3. Context and Scope

 ### 3.1 Business Context

-EDIParse serves as a parser for EDIFACT MSCONS messages, which are used in the energy sector for exchanging metered services consumption reports.
+EDIParse serves as a parser for EDIFACT messages (currently MSCONS and APERAK), which are used in the energy sector for exchanging metered services consumption reports and acknowledgements.
 The application provides a RESTful API for parsing these messages and returning structured JSON results.

 ### 3.2 Technical Context

 The application is built using Python and FastAPI, with Docker for containerization.
-It exposes HTTP endpoints for parsing MSCONS messages and returning structured results.
+It exposes HTTP endpoints for parsing EDIFACT messages (currently MSCONS and APERAK) and returning structured results.

 ### 3.3 Use Case Diagram